FriendsOfSymfony/FOSCommentBundle/Resources/doc/3-importing_foscommentbundle_routing.md

 ```
 **Note:**

 > The `type: rest` part is important.

+**Note:**

-The defaults configuration may not be
+> The defaults configuration may not be necessary unless you have
-> necessary unless you have changed JMSSerializerBundle's default format.
+> changed FOSRestBundle's default format.

 ### Continue to the next step! (final!)
 When you're done.
 Continue with the final step: enabling the comments on a page: